 Most affiliate products (not all) are online digital type products.
 Because of this, there is a much higher markup for the product.
 This allows you as an affiliate marketer to earn big commissions (typically 50%).
 For example, I once reviewed a popular ebook in my niche and the cost of the ebook was $24.
 The commissions were set at 50% meaning that I earned $12 for each sale.

 I targeted a popular keyword phrase for that ebook and ended up ranking #1.
 Over the next year, I consistently made money each month from a blog post that took about 30 minutes to write.
-I was adding a benefit to my readers because the ebook was very good, and at the same time I was earning a nice passive income from the review.
+I was adding a benefit to my readers because the ebook was very good.
+At the same time, I was earning a nice passive income from the review.

 Just think if you were able to write one product review a week.
 After a year, you would have 52 ways to earn an income with your blog.
 Remember, choose quality products and write honest reviews.